Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Theoretical Background: Causal Discovery from i.i.d. observational Data

 In this section, we present the task of structure learning from observational data in the context of causal inference.
 We also highlight some of the most widely adopted assumptions in the field of \ac{CSL}.\\

-Structure learning from passively observed data aims at learning a graphical model, which is capable of describing the underlying data generating process by producing similar distributions as those obtained from the ground truth \ac{SEM} \shortcite{CSLbook}.
+Structure learning from passively observed data aims at learning a graphical model, which is capable of describing the underlying data-generating process by producing similar distributions as those obtained from the ground truth \ac{SEM} \citep{CSLbook}.
 Not all graphical models can be interpreted causally.
-Research studies dealing with causal discovery often make the assumption that the ground truth graph can be represented as a \ac{DAG}, in which every sequence of arcs connecting the graph nodes represents a path.
+Research studies dealing with causal discovery often assume that the ground truth graph can be represented as a \ac{DAG}, in which every sequence of arcs connecting the graph nodes represents a path.
 The latter implies that none of the nodes in the edge sequences is repeated.
 In a \ac{DAG}, which is also a \ac{CGM}, every edge between a pair of nodes $X_i \rightarrow X_j$ implies that $X_i$ is a direct cause of $X_j$.
 In contrast to graphical models in general, \ac{CGM}s support interventional queries, which aim to infer the change in the distribution of $X_j$ caused by an intervention performed on $X_i$.
 The main reason for computing \ac{CGM}s from observational data is to estimate the impact of different interventions.
-While interventional data is expected to significantly boost the performance of \ac{CSL} models, it's limited availabity has lead to the formulation of specific assumptions, which render the causal graph identifiable from observational data only.\\
+While interventional data is expected to significantly boost the performance of \ac{CSL} models, its limited availabity has led to the formulation of specific assumptions, which render the causal graph identifiable from observational data only.\\

-In the field of \ac{CSL}, the assumption is often made, that the probability distribution over the observed variables X is Markov w.r.t. to the ground truth graph, e.g., \shortcite{GOLEM,NoGAM,MMHC}.
-This indicates that the joint probability distribution of the vertices $V$ linked with directed edges $E$ in a graph $G(V,E)$ factorizes in the following way:\\